-Why Now Is the Perfect Time to Adopt More Plants
+Why Now Is the Perfect Time to Adopt a Plant

-The hours, the days, and the weeks seem to blend together when you’re physical and social distancing inside.
-With ample hours and pent-up energy, many are looking for at-home projects.
-If adopting a pet isn’t an option or of interest to you, go green instead and try your luck at indoor or outdoor gardening.
-Experts agree that now, more than ever, "plant babies" can be a positive, uplifting, and healthy addition to your social distancing routine.
-Here, surprising benefits of investing in your green thumb, some tips for success, and recommended products for beginners.
+Looking for a new hobby?
+Go green and try your luck at indoor or outdoor gardening.
+Experts agree that "plant babies" can be a positive, uplifting, and healthy addition to your life.
+Here, explore the surprising benefits of investing in your green thumb, some tips for success, and recommended products for beginners.
 Ready, set, plant—and grow!

 How Gardening Can Help

-Many people are suffering from an uptick in anxiety right now—for obvious reasons—and focusing on a task can help alleviate some of the pressure.
-Creating an outdoor garden can help transfer those nervous feelings into productive projects, thus renewing your spirit, says Blythe Yost, the co-founder and head designer for Tilly.
+Many people suffer from anxiety, and creating an outdoor garden can help transfer those nervous feelings into productive projects, thus renewing your spirit, says Blythe Yost, the co-founder and head designer for Tilly.
 "Symbolically, spring is something people look forward to," she continues.
 "This year the trees, shrubs, and flowers will still leaf out, bloom, and flourish.
-Being outdoors and building and caring for a garden is a great project that maybe you never had time for before, but you do now.”
+Being outdoors and building and caring for a garden is a great project that maybe you never had interest in, but now you do."

-When we are practicing physical and social distancing from our friends and family, we aren’t able to shower one another with love as we usually do.
-This can leave many people feeling as if they’ve lost their sense of purpose, says L.Be Sholar, the founder of Farm-Based Foodie.
-However, when we adopt plants—or become a ‘bio-parent’ by planting seeds—we fill our time with meaning, since these buds need us.
+When we're busy it can feel like we've lost a sense of purpose, says L.Be Sholar, the founder of Farm-Based Foodie.
+However, when we adopt plants—or become a "bio-parent" by planting seeds—we fill our time with meaning, since these buds need us.
 "They rely on us for the right growing conditions in order to survive," Sholar says.
-"Now is the best time to adopt plants and become a plant parent because you'll have the time to learn, experiment, and give them the care they deserve."
+"Try to adopt plants and become a plant parent because you'll have the time to learn, experiment, and give them the care they deserve."

-Sadly, dining al fresco at your favorite restaurant isn’t an option right now.
-Neither is grabbing your besties and going on a long hike.
-However, soaking up vitamin D and breathing fresh air is still important, even if it looks different this season.
-Rather than feeling distant from nature, as well as people, plants give us an excuse to head outside," says Abbye Churchill, author of the garden design book The Gardens of Eden.
+We aren't always able to get outdoors as much as we'd like to.
+However, soaking up vitamin D and breathing fresh air is still important, even if it doesn't look like how we want it to.
+Rather than feeling distant from nature, plants give us an excuse to head outside," says Abbye Churchill, author of the garden design book The Gardens of Eden.
 Or bring the outdoors in.
-"Planting in any form—from window sill planters, to countertop herbs, to an outdoor space of any size—can help us feel reconnected to nature which can be incredibly life affirming at any time, but especially right now,” she says.
+"Planting in any form—from window sill planters, to countertop herbs, to an outdoor space of any size—can help us feel reconnected to nature which can be incredibly life affirming," she says.

-Or at the very least, not have to barter for the last thyme in the produce section.
 If you're interested in planting foods you can eat, Churchill says now is the time to try your luck with veggies, fruits, and herbs.
-"Not only can the process of planting and growing be restorative, it can also help to create your own food supply, reduce trips to the grocery store, and create your own fresh food source," she says.
-"Plus, we're in early spring.
-This is actually the ideal time to plant in many parts of the world as we move into warmer weather."
+"Not only can the process of planting and growing be restorative, it can also reduce trips to the grocery store and create your own fresh food source," she says.
+"Plus, early spring is actually the ideal time to plant in many parts of the world as we move into warmer weather."

 Tips for Success

 Much like dating, Churchill says not all plants are created for all people.
-Dependent on your typical lifestyle, who you share your home with and how much energy you're willing to put into plant care, some sprouts may work for you, while others will crash and burn.
-Before going on a digital shopping spree, she says to consider pets, light sources and the overall goal of your garden.
+Depending on your typical lifestyle, who you share your home with, and how much energy you're willing to put into plant care, some sprouts may work for you, while others will crash and burn.
+Before going on a digital shopping spree, she says to consider pets, light sources, and the overall goal of your garden.
 Do you want herbs you can eat?
 Do you want your children to help?
-Having this information on hand when you shop around will help narrow down your choices.
+Having this information on hand when you shop around will help narrow your choices.

 Take stock of your living spaces and look for areas where a green beauty makes sense.
 While Churchill says you don't need to have a ton of space to get started, having a roadmap will make setting up shop easier.
-"A window sill, a fire escape, a bookshelf, a few feet of earth—start small and with what you have," she recommends.
-Though it might be difficult to get everything you need right now to start a garden, Churchill says there are some creative hacks to try that don't require long shipping times.
-As an example, plastic bottles can be cut in half and used as temporary planters with a few holes poked in the bottom for drainage.
+"A window sill, a fire escape, a bookshelf, a few feet of earth—start small and work with what you have," she recommends.
+Though it might be difficult to get everything you need to start a garden, Churchill says there are some creative hacks to try that don't require much effort.
+For example, plastic bottles can be cut in half and used as temporary planters with a few holes poked in the bottom for drainage.

 Try These Plants

 These plants and products are great for first-time plant parents—or for anyone who wants to expand their gardening skills.
-You can buy from online retailers like the ones below, or consider reaching out to a local nursery that may be offering delivery during the pandemic.
+You can buy from online retailers like the ones below, or consider reaching out to a local nursery.
 From herbs and veggies to pretty flowers, here are a few options to help you get started.